 Neither the legislature nor the courts in California have provided a clear definition of what “moral turpitude” means for purposes of sealing juvenile records.
 However, based on court cases dealing with other issues, there are two classes of “moral turpitude” crimes.
 The first class is crimes that involve “general readiness to do evil.”
 See People v.
 Castro (1985); Clerici v.
 Dep't of Motor Vehicles, 224 Cal.
 App.
 3d 1016 (1990).
 Examples of this include possession of a deadly weapon with intent to commit assault (People v.
 Rivera, 107 Cal.
 App.
 4th 1374 (2003)), domestic violence (Donley v.
 Davi, 180 Cal.
 App.
 4th 447), murder (People v.
 Johnson, 233 Cal.
 App.
 3d 425 (1991), crimes involving drug trafficking (People v.
 Gabriel, 206 Cal.
 App.
 4th 450 (2012); Clerici v.
 Dep't of Motor Vehicles, 224 Cal.
 App.
 3d 1016 (1990)) and most sex crimes (People v.
 Chavez, 84 Cal.
 App.
 4th 25 (2000)).
 The second class is crimes that involve dishonesty as an element, such as fraud, theft, or perjury.
 (People v.
 Hunt, 169 Cal.
 App.
 3d 668 (1985)).

 Juvenile record sealings must be filed and completed separately for each individual case.
-We charge per case (regardless of the number of counts in each case).
+We charge per case.
 If you have multiple cases that are eligible, we do offer discounts if you sign up for more than one of our services.

 If your offense is a “wobbler,” then you can file with the court to have your felony reduced to a misdemeanor.
 A “wobbler” is an offense that could have been a misdemeanor or felony at the time of the conviction.
 It does not matter if you were sentenced to California Youth Authority.
-If you would like us to determine if your case is a “wobbler,” then you can call our office with the Penal Code section number you were convicted of and the year that you were convicted.
+If you would like us to determine if your case is a “wobbler,” then you can call our office with the year of the conviction and the exact Penal Code section number of which you were convicted.

-A juvenile record sealing can be denied for the following reasons: (1) the judge does not believe the record sealing will be in the interest of society, (2) an inaccuracy in the court file, (3) an inaccuracy in the application, (4) adult convictions, and (5) fines were not fully paid.
+A juvenile record sealing can be denied for the following reasons: (1) the judge does not believe sealing your record will be in the interest of society, (2) an inaccuracy in the court file or application, (3) adult convictions you may have on your record, and (4) if your fines were not fully paid.

 The statute and case law are not very clear on the issue.
 Therefore, it is a bit unclear.
 Expungement law states the person shall “be released from all penalties and disabilities resulting from the offense of which or she has been convicted” except as provided by the enumerated exceptions.
 Juvenile record sealing is not listed as one of the exceptions and is not mentioned in any of the case law so the argument could be made that it cannot be used against you.